-[TK - Direction of effect] Variation in decision-making style ( $\mathbf{H}(\mathbf{C1})$ ) is largely a matter of degree of formality and scope of consultation within the campaign.
-Particularly with very small campaigns, decision-making may involve no formal procedures at all.
+Variation in decision-making style (H(C1)) is largely a matter of degree of formality and scope of consultation within the campaign.
+Particularly with very small campaigns, decisionmaking may involve no formal procedures at all.
 In larger campaigns, groups may establish formal constitutions and hold elections for positions of responsibility.
 Greater organizational complexity may increase the scope for skill development by individual activists, but it may also contribute to interpersonal conflict, especially where there is a tension in decision-making between informal consensus among a small group of key organizers and transparent and inclusive democratic decision-making in planning meetings or otherwise.
-As with ( $\mathbf{H}(\mathbf{A3})$ ), the strength and quality of the campaign is expected to affect the experiences of activists - though the features of an ideal campaign for developing grassroots activist potential may vary from a campaign optimized to produce the strongest institutional response.
-Strategic choices - as with $\mathbf{H}(\mathbf{A4})$ - likely influence outcomes for activists, and campaigns at various levels of contention will teach different skills and prompt different trajectories for the theories of change of activists.
-[TK - XXXX]
+As with (H(A3)), the strength and quality of the campaign is expected to affect the experiences of activists though the features of an ideal campaign for developing grassroots activist potential may vary from a campaign optimized to produce the strongest institutional response.
+Strategic choices - as with H(A4) - likely influence outcomes for activists, and campaigns at various levels of contention will teach different skills and prompt different trajectories for the theories of change of activists.
+More privileged organizers are less likely to support contentious strategies and tactics, and less likely to develop radical theories of change regardless of campaign outcome (H(C8)).

 The particular role an individual played in a CFFD campaign likely affects what lessons they drew from it and how it changed their behaviour.
 For instance, volunteers may experience different effects from organizers.
 Following a convention used in some 350.org groups, I will be using "activist" and "volunteer" interchangeably to refer to anybody who has exerted some meaningful effort in a campaign, while "organizers" are those who have played a major coordinating role and directed the efforts of others.
-Also, outcomes may differ for activists involved in CFFD campaigns exclusively, as opposed to those also involved in other environmental or social justice efforts previously or simultaneously (particularly if discussions or disagreements about allyship and intersectionality were major features of the fossil fuel divestment campaign).
-Other factors which might plausibly affect subsequent activist views and behaviours include the total length of the campaign, degree to which contentious tactics like sit-ins were employed, and the extent and nature of faculty involvement.
-Al, 42, 43
+Also, outcomes may differ for activists involved in CFFD campaigns exclusively, as opposed to those also involved in other environmental or social justice efforts previously or simultaneously (particularly if discussions or disagreements about allyship and intersectionality were major features of the fossil fuel divestment campaign).53 Other factors which might plausibly affect subsequent activist views and behaviours include the total length of the campaign, degree to which contentious tactics like sit-ins were employed, and the extent and nature of faculty involvement.^{54,55,56}